Japanese reporter's bid to save friend led to IS abduction

-TOKYO (Reuters) - It is an unlikely friendship that ties the fates of war correspondent Kenji Goto and troubled loner Haruna Yukawa, the two Japanese hostages for which Islamic State militants demanded a $200 million (132.34 million pounds) ransom this week.
+TOKYO (Reuters) - It is an unlikely friendship that ties the fates of war correspondent Kenji Goto and troubled loner Haruna Yukawa, the two Japanese hostages for whom Islamic State militants demanded a $200 million ransom this week.

-Yukawa was captured in August outside Aleppo.
-Goto, who had returned to Syria in late October to try to help his friend, had been missing since then.
+Yukawa was captured in August outside the Syrian city of Aleppo.
+Goto, who had returned to Syria in late October to try to help his friend, has been missing since then.

 For Yukawa, who dreamed of becoming a military contractor, traveling to Syria had been part of an effort to turn his life around after going bankrupt, losing his wife to cancer and attempting suicide, according to associates and his own accounts.